 Galisteo Basin Watershed

-Conserved Land: 35 conservation easements and one fee title, 12,744 acres
+Conserved Land: 39 conservation easements and 2 fee title properties, 16,773 acres

 Description & History

 Within the Basin is the Galisteo Basin Preserve (GBP), a large-scale, community stewardship initiative spearheaded by Commonweal Conservancy.
-Designed to permanently protect more than 10,000 acres of open space, wildlife habitat, and cultural resources in the Galisteo Basin, the Galisteo Basin Preserve is considered a “keystone property” in the region; inappropriate subdivision into widely distributed, large-lot “ranchettes” would irreparably compromise the region’s scenic, wildlife habitat, water, historic, cultural, and traditional economic values.
-SFCT now holds 13 conservation easements on 4,501 acres of the GBP and plans on receiving an additional 5,000 acres in the future.
+Designed to permanently protect nearly 8,000 acres of open space, wildlife habitat, and cultural resources in the Galisteo Basin, the Galisteo Basin Preserve is considered a “keystone property” in the region; inappropriate subdivision into widely distributed, large-lot “ranchettes” would irreparably compromise the region’s scenic, wildlife habitat, water, historic, cultural, and traditional economic values.
+SFCT now holds 16 conservation easements on 7,255 acres of the GBP.